CirroBuild/FrostiDocs/docs/reference/sql/vacuum-table.md

 to re-trigger the deletion process of the old column files.

-The `VACUUM TABLE` command starts a new scan over table partition directories and and column files.
+The `VACUUM TABLE` command starts a new scan over table partition directories and column files.
 It detects redundant, unused files consuming the disk space and deletes them. `VACUUM TABLE` executes asynchronously, i.e. it may keep scanning and deleting files after their response is returned to the SQL client.